STH News - MLS Stadiums

 bbva-compass-stadium_houstonShell Energy Stadium

 In 2012, the Houston Dynamo opened BBVA Stadium in downtown Houston.
-The facility’s location, amenities, and acoustics gave the club an essential asset for growth.
+The facility’s location, amenities, and acoustics provided the club with a crucial asset for growth.

-2014 welcomed San Jose Earthquakes Avaya Stadium, providing a permanent home after sharing venues for nearly a decade.
+2014 welcomed the San Jose Earthquakes to Avaya Stadium, marking a permanent home after nearly a decade of sharing venues.
 The arena helped re-energize the club and fans.

 Setting New Standards